-Erect shrub to 2m, mostly terrestrial; young stems at first covered with dark brown scales raised on stalks and minutely hairy, later scabrid.
-Leaves 0.6-1 x 0.4-0.5cm, elliptic or broadly elliptic to sub-spherical, the apex acute, obtuse and sometimes mucronate, the margin flat, slightly cartilaginous and sometimes minutely crenulate, the base broadly tapering to rounded; the upper surface with a few scales initially but quickly glabrous, midrib impressed, laterals obsolete; the lower surface with the midrib almost flat, the laterals obsolete, the scales widely spaced, dark brown and irregularly but not deeply lobed, not impressed or raised.
-Flowers 1-3 per umbel, hanging vertically down; calyx a low scaly and hairy ring; corolla red, cylindrical, mostly with 5 but sometimes up to 7 lobes, 2-2.5 x 2-2.5cm, finely and obscurely scaly and hairy outside; stamens mostly 10, sometimes up to 14, distributed irregularly all round the mouth of the flower; ovary densely white-hairy, style covered in white hairs for the basal glabrous above.
+Erect shrub to 2 m, mostly terrestrial; young stems at first covered with dark brown scales raised on stalks and minutely hairy, later scabrid.
+Leaves 0.6-1 x 0.4-0.5 cm, elliptic or broadly elliptic to sub-spherical, the apex acute, obtuse and sometimes mucronate, the margin flat, slightly cartilaginous and sometimes minutely crenulate, the base broadly tapering to rounded; the upper surface with a few scales initially but quickly glabrous, midrib impressed, laterals obsolete; the lower surface with the midrib almost flat, the laterals obsolete, the scales widely spaced, dark brown and irregularly but not deeply lobed, not impressed or raised.
+Flowers 1-3 per umbel, hanging vertically down; calyx a low scaly and hairy ring; corolla red, cylindrical, mostly with 5 but sometimes up to 7 lobes, 2-2.5 x 2-2.5 cm, finely and obscurely scaly and hairy outside; stamens mostly 10, sometimes up to 14, distributed irregularly all round the mouth of the flower; ovary densely white-hairy, style covered in white hairs for the basal glabrous above.
+Royal Horticultural Society (1997)

-Distribution Widespread on the main range in Papua New Guinea.
+Distribution Papua New Guinea Widespread on the main range